acpascale/netzero_navigate/README.md

 ## GIS folder

-All GIS source and output files are contained in the arcGIS geodatabase's (*.gdb) in this folder
+Paper GIS source and output files are contained in the arcGIS geodatabase's (*.gdb) in this folder

+Layers sourced from other organizations have not been provided (see **Note in Code Folder section").

+Pre-seeded results (netNav_results.gdb) and additional GIS database (netNav_baseAdd.gdb) are available for download here: https://drive.google.com/drive/folders/15eRm0PjM5-2UG7W5wiJL8qs9y2ONUB7Q?usp=sharing

 ## Credits
 Suggested Citation (to be updated):
 Pascale, A., Watson, J., Davis, D., Smart, S., Braer, M., Jones,R., Greig, C. Negotiating risks to natural capital and stakeholder values in net-zero transitions.
 In progress.
 (2024).

+## Additional credits
 1. The process described in provided code was seeded by the TNC's Power of Place California project (PoPC)
 	1. Wu, Grace C., Emily Leslie, Douglas Allen, Oluwafemi Sawyerr, D. Richard Cameron, Erica Brand, Brian Cohen, Marcela Ochoa, and Arne Olsen.
 “Power of Place, Land Conservation and Clean Energy Pathways for California,” 2019.